 Processes of Pia Mater

 Filumterminale: It’s a fine thin thread like prolongation of pia mater beyond the conusmedullaris.
 It’s about 20 cm long and goes from tip of conusmedullaris to the base of the coccyx.
 It pierces the dural tube, goes through the sacral canal and sacral hiatus to obtain connection on the dorsum of the very first section of the coccyx.
-The filumterminale is splitted into 2 parts: filumterminaleinternum and filumterminaleexternum.
+The filumterminale is split into 2 parts: filumterminaleinternum and filumterminaleexternum.

 The filumterminaleinternum is about 15 cm long and is located inside the dural sac.